 Where to Stay in San Marino

-Looking for something for homely than a hotel?
+Looking for something more homely than a hotel?
 Local house turned B&B called Balsimelli 12 is right in the very heart of the Old Town.
-This house, built using the stone of Mount Titano and beautifully renovated with a stylish interior has been passed down through generations of the Balsimelli family.
+This house, built with stone from Mount Titano and beautifully renovated with a stylish interior, has been passed down through generations of the Balsimelli family.
 The current owner Fabrizio (with his two adorable puppies) keeps the family legacy alive, with a super welcoming and homely space.
 He also makes great coffee in the morning as part of an incredible breakfast spread.
 There are two bedrooms, although the bedroom on the top floor has an enviable balcony with views across San Marino.

 Further information and reading on San Marino: